 Our master's MACS co-op students complete 8 months of paid work experience in appropriate fields of business, industry, government, non-profits, and academic studies.
 While completing the work experiences, students complete required learning assignments and are monitored and evaluated by the Co-op Office and their employer.
-Monitoring and evaluation will assist the student with learning and understanding of self and the world of work.
+Monitoring and evaluation will assist the student with learning and understanding of the self and the world of work.
 As with many Co-op Education programs in Canada, graduate co-op students will complete two professional development seminars, 2 work terms (8 months, summer & fall), and our capstone course COOP 530.

 First-year students enrolled in the Masters of Applied Computer Science are eligible to apply in September 2020.